 - 2 tablespoons cornstarch + 2 tablespoons water

 - 1 tablespoon soy sauce

 - Place roast beef in a lightly greased slow cooker.

-- In a small bowl, combine beef broth, 1/3 cup balsamic vinegar, 2 tablespoons soy sauce, honey, red pepper flakes and pepper.
+- In a small bowl, combine beef broth, 1/3 cup balsamic vinegar, 2 tablespoons soy sauce, honey, red pepper flakes, garlic and pepper.
 Pour over roast beef.

 - Cover and cook on low for 6-8 hours or until beef is tender.

 - Remove roast from slow cooker and slice or shred.
 Cover and keep warm.